-The Irwin Tools 16-Ounce Fiberglass General Purpose Claw Hammer has a hatchet-styled, fiberglass handle with a comfortable grip designed to absorb vibration and shock while reducing fatigue.
+The Irwin Tools 16-Ounce Fiberglass General Purpose Claw Hammer has a hatchet-style, fiberglass handle with a comfortable grip designed to absorb vibration and shock while reducing fatigue.
 With a forged steel, smooth face and a rip claw, this is a great hammer for projects both big and small and is sturdy enough for years of use.
-Pleased Amazon buyers give it a 4.6-star average.
-Available on Amazon.

 Unless you’re a professional contractor, you don’t need the brawniest, costliest framing hammer on the market.
-This well-priced model from a beloved, DIYer-friendly brand can deliver all the wallop most of us would need, thanks to a 22-ounce head and 17-inch, forged steel construction.
+This well-priced model from a beloved DIYer-friendly brand can deliver all the wallop most of us would need, thanks to a 22-ounce head and 17-inch, forged steel construction.
 What makes it a standout favorite for average homeowners?
-Reviewers say the torsion control and “AntiVibe” features of the Stanley Fatmax Xtreme go a long way to minimize the shock of impact and the associated physical strain.
-Available on Amazon.
+The torsion control and “AntiVibe” features of the Stanley Fatmax Xtreme go a long way to minimize the shock of impact and the associated physical strain.